How to Give

 A cash gift made with a check, wire transfer, or credit card is the simplest way to establish and give to a named fund at the Community Foundation.
 Gifts are deductible up to 50% of your adjusted gross income.
 Amounts exceeding this limit can be carried forward up to an additional five years.
 Cash contributions to your fund may be made by check payable and mailed to:

 Morristown, New Jersey 07963-0338

 Public and closely held stock gifts give you deductions for full fair market values up to 30% of your adjusted gross income.
 Amounts exceeding this limit can be carried forward up to an additional five years.
 As an added benefit, you avoid capital gains tax on the appreciated portion of the gift.
-For transfers of securities:

 When making a contribution to your existing fund using appreciated securities, please be sure to notify our Finance Office of your gift at the time of the transfer.
 In this way, stocks can easily be identified, retrieved, sold, and directed to your fund without delay.
-Please direct all stock contributions to:

 For tax benefits in a given year, contributions must be received by December 31 of that year.
 Please note that with some brokerage houses, we have experienced that security transfers may take 14-21 days for settlement, so please plan accordingly with your year-end giving to your fund.

 A gift of real estate can unlock high charitable value.
 There are many ways to gift property, depending on your financial and charitable goals.
 Your options will provide a fair market value tax deduction and, in many cases, the avoidance of capital gains tax.